hudson155/kairo/kairo-config/README.md

 ### Loading the config

-Back to your Kotlin code — load the config and decode it into your config class.
+Back to your Kotlin code — load the config and deserialize it into your config class.

 ```kotlin
 val config: Config =